 First of all, why would you need a Japanese office?

 Having your own dedicated space to work in and meet potential clients or business partners in projects has a certain air of professionalism.
 It builds trust and makes you appear more legitimate as a business person.
-It can also give your company a physical presence in the local community and a more formal meeting venue with clients or business partners.
+It can also give your company a physical presence in the local community if you are in a smaller city or town, and a more formal meeting venue with clients or business partners, especially for enterprise clients or more traditional companies.

 Do you need a dedicated office?

-Of course, you do need a physical office for some aspects of your business, such as incorporation.
-You need to give out an address.
+Of course, you do need a physical office for some aspects of your business, such as incorporation and getting a corporate bank account.
+You need to have your address on your homepage’s about page for everyone doing B2B in Japan (we can help you make a fully localized website).
 Fortunately, though, you can do that while using a shared office.
-This could allow you the prestige and benefits of having a physical office while cutting back on the downsides.
+This could give you the prestige and benefits of a physical office while reducing the downsides.
 A co-working space won’t end up costing you as much, and may even allow you to score a working space in a better, more prestigious location than getting your own Japanese office.

 Types of Japanese offices